privacyidea/simplesamlphp-module-privacyidea/docs/privacyidea.md

     'passFieldHint' => 'Password',

     /**
-     * Set this to 'true' if you want to use single sign on.
+     * Set SSO to 'true' if you want to use single sign on.
      * All information required for SSO will be saved in the session.
      * After logging out, the SSO data will be removed from the session.
      */
     'SSO' => 'false',

+    /**
+     * Set preferredTokenType to your favourite token type.
+     * If the choosed token will be triggered,
+     * it will be used first.
+     */
+    'preferredTokenType' => 'otp',

     /*
      * This is the translation from privacyIDEA attribute names to